-Each student completes and submits the Field Practicum Student Information form to the School of Social Work Field Coordinator, to ensure adequate time to secure a practicum placement for the academic year.
+Each student completes and submits the Field Practicum Student Information form to the School of Social Work Director of Field Education, to ensure adequate time to secure a practicum placement for the academic year.
 The link is available on the HPU BSW Program web page.

-Prior to placement, students need to be aware that a student who does not accept placement at two field agencies, which, in the judgment of the Field Coordinator, would be appropriate and who does not withdraw from the course, will be deemed to have failed the Practicum course.
+Prior to placement, students need to be aware that a student who does not accept placement at two field agencies, which, in the judgment of the Director of Field Education, would be appropriate and who does not withdraw from the course, will be deemed to have failed the Practicum course.